 The BJC Health Connected Care Rheumatology Centre in Sydney has long recognised that the way forward in improving the treatment of acute and chronic arthritis would involve a coordinated, comprehensive service that no one doctor or allied health professional could reasonably provide.

 The BJC Health team includes rheumatologists, physiotherapists, exercise physiologists, a dietitian and other related health professionals.
 Their main objective has always been to treat the whole person, not just the site of pain.

 When the COVID-19 pandemic led to lockdowns around the world in 2020, the team realised they needed to help their clients maintain access to their healthcare team so they started offering online services.
 This not only included telehealth appointments, it also included access to exercise classes via Facebook and Zoom.

-The new BJC Connect platform allows members the chance to access a range of general health resources, lifestyle events, small group workshops and exercise classes; all held virtually and live so you can access them from anywhere.
+The BJC Connect platform allows members the chance to access a range of general health resources, lifestyle events, small group workshops and exercise classes; all held virtually and live so you can access them from anywhere.

 - An extensive resource library including links to support groups, ebooks, videos and recipes.

-- Unlimited live and recorded educational lifestyle webinars for patients.
+- Unlimited access to live and recorded educational lifestyle webinars for patients.

-- 10 free small group workshops with curated content run by various BJC Connect team members.
+- Access to 10 free small group workshops with curated content run by various BJC Connect team members.

 There are multiple small group workshops each week.
-They incorporate Q&A time and are focused on practical strategies to help you live and feel better.
+They incorporate Q&A time and are focused on practising strategies to help you live and feel better.
 General topics include:

 As mentioned above, these online services are designed to complement the services you currently receive from your healthcare team.
 The BJC Connect platform is there to help you keep moving when you’re stuck at home or you need additional health support.
 Information is power and the more you know about your condition and utilise the people and resources around you, the easier your life will be.